-De-Stilling a Still Life (after Brueghel)
+De-Stilling Still Life

 After carefully indexing and actually growing all the elements (plants, animals, wood) of the painting in a laboratory setting, they became distilled with a distilling apparatus transforming them into the essence of the still life painting.